-Pulitzer Prize-Winning Authority on Global Health and Disease Prevention
+Pulitzer Prize-Winning Speaker on Ebola, Zika, Global Health, and Prevention

 I Heard The Sirens Scream: How Americans Responded to the 9/11 and Anthrax Attacks